appeltel/CoroutineTutorial/coroutines.md

 on this very approach.
 Here I will go over coroutines using a simpler task of just running a few coroutines "by hand".

+### Just Functions to Start

-But before getting in to how coroutines work in python and how to write them, I want to look at some simple functions first, so here is a module that we can call `example.py` with a few regular python functions:
+Before getting in to how coroutines work in python and how to write them, I want to look at some simple functions first, so here is a module that we can call `example.py` with a few regular python functions: